 The first sail of the season is a magical event.
 It’s a chance to take to the open seas for the first time in months.
 It’s a chance to experience the beauty of the ocean once again.
-It’s nothing short of a brand-new beginning for you and your boat.
+And, it’s nothing short of a brand-new beginning for you and your boat.

 It’s also a pain in the butt to get ready for.

 You have to make sure your sails are in order and the hull hasn’t been cracked or damaged.
-You have to make sure your rig is ready.
+Furthermore, you have to make sure your rig is ready.
 You have to put on a coat of wax and polish all the metal.
-You have to make sure your safety equipment is still in order.
+Also, you have to make sure your safety equipment is still in order.
 The list goes on and on.

 So, with the first sail of the season in mind, we’ve put together a checklist of everything you need to do to get ready for the sea.
 Check them out today and then contact us if you want a much easier first sail experience!